 Population in Shiraz

 In such a hot climate of Shiraz, you know what would lift your spirits?
 Skiing on snowy slopes of a mountain.
 But damn it, we’re in southern parts of the Middle East.
 You’re sure you won’t find any ski resorts near here.
 But you can’t be more wrong!
-Pooladkaf ski resort, located on the slopes of Zagros mountains, is only 80 km northwest of the magical city and can be included in your Shiraz day plans.
+Pooladkaf ski resort, located on the slopes of the Zagros Mountains, is only 80 km northwest of the magical city and can be included in your Shiraz day plans.
 Close to the town of Sepidan, this resort is the most southern skiing trail in the northern hemisphere of the earth.
-It’s crucial that you know when to visit Shiraz if you plan to ski.
+You must know when to visit Shiraz if you plan to ski.

 When to visit Shiraz

 Among Iranians, Shiraz is nicknamed “the City of Bitter Oranges” and for a good reason.
 These flowers bloom and decorate the city in spring and once again in autumn when the fruits bear.
 They are everywhere: in boulevards of Shiraz, in its glorious Persian gardens, or more humbly in the backyard of a house.
 So, when to visit Shiraz?
 When the fragrance of bitter oranges has filled the air and given the city a whimsical and magical flair: April.